 Specific treponemal tests (EIA/CLIA Total Antibody, TPPA/TPHA, FTA-Abs) generally remain positive for life in most cases, regardless of treatment, though cases of primary syphilis treated early can lose all serological markers.

 SCREENING FOR SYPHILIS

 A high proportion of cases of early and infectious syphilis are asymptomatic.
-All men who have sex with men should be offered serology for syphilis at least once a year.
+All MSM should be offered serology for syphilis at least once a year.
 This should be more frequent in those at higher risk: 3-6 monthly.
-HIV infected men who have sex with men should have serology for syphilis included in the routine bloods taken for monitoring HIV, generally every 3 to 6 months.
+HIV positive MSM should have serology for syphilis included in the routine bloods taken for monitoring HIV.
+MSM on PrEP should have syphilis serology as part of their 3 month monitoring.
+Heterosexual males and females who are sexually active and in regions where syphilis is circulating among heterosexuals should be screened for syphilis.
+Pregnant women should be screened for syphilis and rescreened later in pregnancy if at risk for infection later in pregnancy.
 Screening and early detection of syphilis will reduce the duration of infectiousness of syphilis and therefore transmission.

 The choice of treatment in cases of syphilis depends on clinically staging the infection into early and late syphilis as defined above.

 Benzathine penicillin is the preferred treatment.
-Procaine penicillin is effective but requires daily injections.
+Benzyl penicillin Is not the correct treatment for syphilis.
+Procaine penicillin is effective but requires daily injections and is generally not used.
 Non-penicillin regimens have not been thoroughly evaluated and should be used only when penicillin is contraindicated.
 Any alternative to penicillins should be discussed with a specialist and used with caution.